 This seemed to strike many attendees as a valid approach.
 “We need to support leadership development skills for our imams,” one woman said.
 Another idea inspired by Dr. Reda that afternoon was that, as one participant said, “Women and youth have to be on the boards of our mosques.
 Give voice to new blood.
 Our kids have the [Muslim] identity, but they need to be active and they need to be involved.”

 Portland has many workshops and programs for Muslims, both at mental health centers and community centers and at local masjids.
-The city even has a Yelp Page that lists the 10 Best Mosques.And while Milwaukee doesn’t have Dr. Reda, he complimented the city, saying it is “more progressive than Portland” because “we don’t have such a welcoming space” as the Islamic Resource Center.
+The city even has a Yelp Page that lists the 10 Best Mosques.And while Milwaukee doesn’t have Dr. Reda, he complimented the city, saying it is “as progressive as Portland” because “you have such a welcoming space” like the Islamic Resource Center.